Timelike Entanglement Entropy in Higher Curvature Gravity: Introduction

 In 3-dimensional holography, \cite{Doi:2023zaf} proposed that partly spacelike and partly timelike bulk geodesics whose respective real and imaginary lengths reproduce the analytic continuation of the entanglement entropy of a single subregion.
 Since timelike entanglement entropy in quantum field theory can be defined by an analytic continuation~\cite{Doi:2023zaf}, it should come as no surprise that holographically the relevant geometric notion will be an analytic continuation of the extremal surfaces geometrizing entanglement entropy, such that they are anchored on a timelike subregion.
 In~\cite{Heller:2024whi}, the authors identified that such extremal surfaces will be in general complex, i.e., they perceive the bulk geometry for complex rather than real spacetime coordinates.
 In other words, timelike entanglement is captured by complex extremal surfaces extending into analytically continued (complex) bulk geometries, offering a novel temporal probe into the fabric of spacetime.

 Realistic quantum gravity scenarios often entail higher-curvature corrections.
-These corrections significantly modify the holographic entanglement entropy formula—for example, replacing the area functional with generalized Wald-like entropy expressions that include extrinsic curvature contributions~\cite{Wald:1993nt, Iyer:1995kg, Jacobson:1993vj}.
-However, \cite{Hung:2011xb} shows that in general Wald's formula for horizon entropy does not yield the correct entanglement entropy.
+These corrections significantly modify the holographic entanglement entropy formula—for example, replacing the area functional with generalized Wald-like entropy expressions that include extrinsic curvature contributions~\cite{Wald:1993nt, Iyer:1995kg, Jacobson:1993vj}. {As in Reference~\cite{Sun:2008uf}, the author first discussed the modification of holographic entanglement entropy due to the Chern-Simons term.} However, \cite{Hung:2011xb} shows that in general Wald's formula for horizon entropy does not yield the correct entanglement entropy.
 Fortunately, for Lovelock gravity, there is an alternative prescription \cite{Jacobson:1993xs} that involves only the intrinsic curvature of the bulk surface and has been proven to correctly reproduce the universal contribution to entanglement for CFTs in 4 and 6 dimensions.
 For arbitrary higher-derivative gravity theories, the authors, following the approach of~\cite{Lewkowycz:2013nqa}, derived the holographic entanglement entropy formula by computing the semi-classical gravitational path integral~\cite{Dong:2013qoa,Dong:2016hjy}.
 This offers a potential avenue for investigating the timelike entanglement entropy in higher-curvature gravity. {For arbitrary higher-derivative gravity theories, the authors, following the approach of~\cite{Lewkowycz:2013nqa}, derived the holographic entanglement entropy formula by computing the semi-classical gravitational path integral~\cite{Dong:2013qoa}.}